 Although these sites are fun and a good way to make a little extra, they’re not going to bring enough money to pay the bills.

-There are a various routes you can take online, to make more of a substantial income.
+There are various routes you can take online, to make more of a substantial income online.

 Is there a way that you like to make extra money online, that I missed?
 Please let me know in the comments!